 3. Failure of the Mountain Caribou Recovery Plan

 4. Misleading Government Rhetoric about Wolves and Caribou

 5. VWS: 40 years working to protect caribou

 Three new BC provincial parks have been proposed to permanently protect the most ancient and ecologically rich remnants of the Inland Temperate Rainforest ecosystem in BC.
 This globally rare and significant ecosystem is a massive carbon bank and stronghold for rich biodiversity.
 Valhalla Wilderness Society needs your help to permanently protect it for future generations.

-Along the scenic Highway 31A, between New Denver and Silverton, a developer has proposed a luxury resort for skiing and mountain biking, with a capacity for 1,750 guests a day.
+Along the scenic Highway 31A, between New Denver and Kaslo, a developer has proposed a luxury resort for skiing and mountain biking, with a capacity for 1,750 guests a day.
 Gondolas would carry up to 1,500 guests a day onto London and Whitewater Ridges.
 The whole area is prime grizzly bear and mountain goat habitat, and is frequently used by many residents of the region for noncommercial recreation.